tessalt/coffeescriptbook/src/book.md

 #### Doing things with numbers and strings

-Since anything in quotation marks is a string, you can end up with numbers that are actually strings (becasue they're in quotation marks). `"40"` is a string, `40` is a number.
+Since anything in quotation marks is a string, you can end up with numbers that are actually strings (because they're in quotation marks). `"40"` is a string, `40` is a number.

 Some strange things can happen if you treat strings like numbers: